Chemical Engineering (MS)

 The admission standards for the Master of Science program in Chemical Engineering are as follows:

-- Completed application for the School of Interdisciplinary and Graduate Studies
+- A completed graduate application for the Graduate School,

 - Official transcript(s) for all previous post-secondary coursework.
 All transcripts not in English must be certified as authentic and translated verbatim into English.